andreclerigo/Games/Java/Snake/README.md

 │   └── SnakeGame.java

 # Version
-Built with java version LTS 11.0.10
+Built with JDK version LTS 11.0.10

 # Compiling and Building
 Change whatever properties you want inside the GamePanel.java such as Delay(Pace of the game), Screen Width/Height, Square Size and inital body size